cosine99/Indiness/src/content/posts/2020-05-13-paper-boat.md

 ## INDINESS INSIGHT – Indian Market Research

-Understand your requirement : Allow us to understand your plan and your needs to execute your business plan
+Understand your requirement : Allow us to understand your plan and your needs to execute your business plan.

-Decide on a research plan : Avail the expert opinion and converge on ideas for implementation
+Decide on a research plan : Avail the expert opinion and converge on ideas for implementation.

 Collect pertinent information : Let our team work in the backend to find the right sources, connections and information for you.

-Communication and Evaluation : discussion of our study and evaluation with your initial business plan
+Communication and Evaluation : discussion of our study and evaluation with your initial business plan.